oliewalcp/NoGo/README.md

-# The process is written with Qt.
-#
+The program is written with Qt.
+I wrote it in my spare time.
+Temporarily it limites to single machine and double player.
+Of course, everyone can write AI for the "computer".
+There is providing rules for writting AI.
+If want to write AI, please read the rules file.